-In the Preferred and South 344th Street alternatives study area, intersection #2 (SR 99/S 336th Street) would experience a decrease in delay from 58 seconds to 54 seconds during the 2042 PM peak hour and would no longer operate below the LOS or v/c ratio standards for the intersection.
+In the Preferred and South 344th Street alternatives study area, intersection #2 (SR 99/S 336th Street) would experience a decrease in delay from 58 seconds to 54 seconds during the 2042 PM peak hour and would no longer operate below the LOS standard for the intersection.
 Despite an increase in volume between existing and 2042, there is a decrease in delay due to signal timing optimization.
 During the 2042 PM peak hour, two of the Midway Landfill Alternative study area intersections are forecast to operate below the LOS standards for the study area.
 Intersection #2 (SR 99/S 244th Street) and intersection #5 (SR 99/S 248th Street) would experience increases in delay of 81 and 61 seconds, respectively.

-Table G1.4-3 and Table G1.4-4 show the intersections that are forecast to operate below the LOS or v/c ratio standards, as applicable.
+Table G1.4-3 and Table G1.4-4 show the intersections that are forecast to operate below the LOS standards.